FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02c-nested-routes/README.md

 ## Notes

 - Except for the last `.` (period) before the `tsx` file extension, each `.` in a route file name will translate to a `/` (slash) in the URL and except for the `tsx` file extension, each part of the route file name, separated by `.`s, refers to a route segment.

+- To avoid the default behavior of route nesting, in the filename you can follow a segment name with an `_`, as in `app/routes/demo_.not-nested.tsx` to indicate that this route will use its own layout instead of being nested inside the parent segment layout.

 - An `<Outlet />` component can also be used in any nested route file except for an `_index` route, which allows for multiple levels of route nesting, and when combined with client-side routing this easily emulates the behavior of SPAs (single-page apps).